florianholzapfel/express-restify-mongoose/README.md

   * **contextFilter** - `function(model, req, cb)`.
 Allows authorization per request, for example filtering items based on req.user.
 Defaults to `cb(model)`.
  * **postCreate** - A function with the signature `function (res, result, done)` which is run after document creation.
  * **postDelete** - A function with the signature `function (res, result, done)` which is run after document deletion.
- * **fullErrors** - When an occurs in mongoose, the full error object, if available, will be returned instead of just the HTTP status message.
-Default false

 ### defaults
 ```